 Speech Title: “High-Quality Preschool Education for All Children: A Review of Research on Inclusive Practices”

 Ifthika “Shine” Nissar, Ed.D.
-Dr. Nissar’s career as an Early Childhood Education Administrator has been a work in progress in the U.S. since 1990 when she migrated from Sri Lanka.
-She began her humble career as a preschool para educator and climbed the career ladder.
-Dr. Nissar served as the Principal of the ECE Programs at Desert Sands USD and resigned to provide care for her mother with Dementia.
-She served as a Program Specialist at Riverside County Office of Education and Riverside County Children & Families Commission.
-She also served as the ECE Program Director at the Family YMCA of the Desert.
-Shine has teaching experience in early education and special education from preschool to university.
-She has been serving as an adjunct faculty member at College of the Desert (COD), CA teaching child development courses since 2004.
+Dr. Nissar’s educational and career journey as an Early Childhood Education Administrator began when she migrated to Palm Springs, USA from Sri Lanka in 1990.
+Dr. Nissar served as the Principal of the Early Childhood Education (ECE) programs at Desert Sands Unified School District and resigned to provide care for her mother with Dementia.
+She has served in administrative positions and provided leadership as a Program Specialist at Riverside County Office of Education, Frist 5 Children and Families Commission, and Program Director of ECE programs at the Family YMCA of the Desert.
+Shine has teaching experience from preschool to university.
+She has taught early childhood education and special education in the public and private school systems in the U.S. She has been serving as an adjunct faculty member at College of the Desert (COD), CA teaching child development courses since 2004.
 She served as an instructor at UC Davis – Extension, The Center for Excellence in Child Development for many years.
-Shine has taught in the public and private school systems in the U.S.

 Dr. Nissar earned her Doctorate Educational Leadership (Ed.D.) from California State University San Bernadino (CSUSB) in 2020.
 Her research topic is Assessment of Inclusive Practices in Head Start Preschools: Access, Participation, and Supports.
 Shine is the only certified ECE Inclusion Facilitator for Riverside County by WestEd & California Department of Education (CDE).
 Dr. Nissar earned her Administrative Services and Teaching Credentials from California CTC.
 She has a M.A degree in Educational Leadership from CSUSB.
 Shine obtained her 1st M.A. in Early Childhood Special Education and B.A. in Child Development at California State University Northridge (CSUSN).
 She began her higher educational journey at COD, Palm Desert where she earned A.A. degree in Economics and Early Childhood Education.